ndsev/zserio-tutorial-java/README.md

 So let's generate some Java code.
-Because zserio compiler is not available in this repository, we have prepared `build.xml` which will download the latest zserio compiler release together with corresponded Java runtime library from GitHub and generate Java code.
-So, it's enough just to run the following command:
+Because zserio compiler is not available in this repository, we have prepared `build.xml` which will download the latest zserio compiler release together with corresponded Java runtime library from Maven central repository and generate Java code.
+So, it's enough just to run the following
+command:

 ```
 ant
 ```

-After download, you can find out the latest zserio compiler in directory `build/download` and regenerate the Java code by hand using the command:
+After download, you can find out the latest zserio compiler in directory `build` and regenerate the Java code by hand using the command:

 ```
-java -jar build/download/zserio.jar -java src tutorial.zs
+java -jar build/zserio.jar -java src tutorial.zs
 ```

 This command generates Java code and puts it into the `src` folder.
 It actually creates subfolders for each